Peugeot 408 Hybrid e-DSC6 new car review

 Market and model

-At the time of this variant's launch in Spring 2024, prices for this Hybrid 136 e-DSC6 408 variant were starting from around £32,500.
-That's only around £600 more than the unelectrified PureTech 130 version; and it's a huge £8,000 less than the Plug-in Hybrid model.
+Prices for this Hybrid 136 e-DSC6 408 variant start from around £33,500.
+That's a huge £8,000 less than the Plug-in Hybrid model.

 As with any 408, there are two trim levels, base 'Allure' or plush 'GT'.
 Standard equipment across the range of course includes the brand's usual 'i-Cockpit' dash layout, which includes a Digital Dial Display and a 10-inch centre infotainment screen with wireless 'Apple CarPlay'/'Android Auto' smartphone-mirroring and Peugeot's latest voice control system.
 LED headlights and tail lamps are standard and entry-level models ride on 17-inch wheels, but you'll want to trade up to the unusual 'squared-off design' 20-inch rims of top variants which are aero-styled to contribute to the 0.28Cd drag factor.
 Key options include thicker side glass, night vision and a 'Drive Assist Pack which offers limited semi-autonomous drive tech and Rear Traffic Alert.